 I know it is not easy.
-Our son is dyslexic.
+My son is dyslexic.

 I try not to write about my children.
 I fear an inevitable, creeping tinge of taking – experientially — from them.
-When I started writing, however, I realized I don’t have to tell his story as much as I do my own.
+When I started writing this, however, I realized I don’t have to tell his story as much as I do my own.

 Although, that is not strictly correct either.
 His story belongs to him.

 Still, family histories are informative.
 The information/clues available within gene pools may be stressful.
+But so too are they useful.
 We hold pearls of information in degrees ranging from uncertainty to fear – in clenched fists.
 We watch our children unfurl.

 When he was three, his preschool teacher sat me down.
 She said, “There is something about the way he organizes tasks that I don’t understand.”
 His kindergarten and first grade teachers suggested an evaluation.
 He benefited from his kind and patient teachers.
 We owe a huge measure of who he is to their unwavering faith in his intelligence and abilities.

 My focus issues were epic.
 I had companion sensory issues.
-I had trouble retaining and processing information.
+I had trouble reading and processing information.
+I had a lot of trouble writing.
 I felt isolated and frightened.
 One morning, I arrived at school to learn that there was a report on an animal we had studied for some time due.
 I felt shame and horror standing by a cubby, report-less.
 On another occasion, I was almost left in the park by my class because I did not know about a designated meeting point.